A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Experimental Setup

 \section{Experimental Setup}

 For our measurements, we used the Noctua Cluster at Paderborn Center for High-Performance Computing.
 In particular, we used Bittware 520N cards equipped with an Intel Stratix 2800 GX FPGAs and 4 banks of DDR-4 memory clocked at 300 MHz and with a memory interface of 512 bits each, giving us a $\beta=32$ words/cycle for double precision and 64 for single precision.
 In GB/s the theoretical peak bandwidth $B$ is therefore 76.8 GB/s.
 For the CPU measurements we used the Beskow supercomputer at KTH, a Cray XC40 equipped with 2x 16 core Xeon E5-2698v3 Haswell CPUs clocked at 2.3 GHz per node.
 The DRAM bandwidth has previously been measured to a STREAM Triad bandwidth of 90 GB/s giving us a $\beta \approx 5$ words/cycle for double precision and 10 for single precision.
 We will use the clock frequency of 2.3GHz for our results, but it should be noted that there may be a slight variation because of Intel Turbo Boost technology.
 For the measurements, we parallelized the code with MPI over all 32 cores.
-For both the FPGA and CPU measurements we made use of the pre-release of the spectral element framework Neko, a modern variation of the older Nek5000 solver specifically targeting incompressible flow \cite{jansson2021neko,fischer2008nek5000}.
+For both the FPGA and CPU measurements, we made use of the pre-release of the spectral element framework Neko\cite{jansson2021neko}.
 For the FPGA we use Intel OpenCL SDK version 20.2 and Quartus Prime version 19.4 as well as the GNU compiler version 10.2.0.
-To interface with fortran we utilized CLFORTRAN developed by CASS\cite{CLFORTRANrepo}.
+To interface with Fortran, we utilized CLFORTRAN developed by Company for Advanced Supercomputing Solutions\cite{CLFORTRANrepo}.
 We have also made our implementation available online\footnote{https://github.com/ExtremeFLOW/poisson\_fpga}.
-For the CPU version, we used the Intel Compiler version 19.1.1.217 and cray-mpich version 7.7.16.
-We also made performance and power measurements on a Marvell ThunderX2 with 32 cores clocked at 2.2GHz at the PDC Center for High Performance Computing.
-For the TX2 we used GCC 9.2.0 and obtained a STREAM Triad bandwidth of $B=108$GB/s.
-For the power measurements on the TX2 we used the Marvell tx2mon kernel module~\footnote{https://github.com/Marvell-SPBU/tx2mon}.
-For the FPGA power measurments we used Bittware provided MMD functions that can be accessed through an API in OpenCL.
+For the Haswell CPUs, we used the Intel Compiler version 19.1.1.217 and cray-mpich version 7.7.16.
+We also made performance and power measurements on a Marvell ThunderX2 (TX2) with 32 cores clocked at 2.2GHz at the PDC Center for High Performance Computing.
+For the TX2 we used GCC 9.2.0 and obtained a STREAM Triad bandwidth of $B=108$ GB/s.
+For the power measurements on the TX2, we used the Marvell tx2mon kernel module~\footnote{https://github.com/Marvell-SPBU/tx2mon}.
+For the FPGA power measurements, we used Bittware provided MMD functions that can be accessed through an API in OpenCL.
 We were unable to make any power measurements on the Cray XC40 nodes.